Cyber Monday: your sales guide

 Target

-Target is offering 15 percent off sitewide on Monday and will continue to offer promotions all next week.
+Target is offering 15% off sitewide on Monday and will continue to offer promotions all next week.

-Tuesday will bring 40 percent bath and bedding products, cosmetics are on sale Wednesday, Thursday’s deal is 30 percent family outerwear and electronics will be on sale on Friday.
+Tuesday will bring 40% bath and bedding products, cosmetics are on sale Wednesday, Thursday’s deal is 30% family outerwear and electronics will be on sale on Friday.

 Among the sales will be a Samsung 50″ 4K Smart Ultra HD TV for $479.99, the Sony PlayStation 4 VR Gran Turismo Sport Bundle price tag will be slashed by $100 to $299.99 and the SodaStream Jet starter kit will be on sale for $49.99.

-Many toys will also be on sale including 20 percent off select board games and some Lego, Pokemon and Nerf products will be discounted up to 50 percent.
+Many toys will also be on sale including 20% off select board games and some Lego, Pokemon and Nerf products will be discounted up to 50%.